-Why: Creating a strong password that is hard to guess, or “crack,” makes it difficult for a malicious program or another person to take control of your computer without your knowledge.
-Weak passwords, such as those based on your name or on words that appear in language or specialized dictionaries can be easily cracked and offer little protection.
+Why: Creating a strong password that is hard to guess, or "crack," makes it difficult for a malicious program or another person to take control of your computer without your knowledge.
+Weak passwords offer little protection.

 - Passwords should be at least 8 characters in length.

-- Use a strong password - one that includes a combination of upper case, lower case, alphanumeric and special characters. (see UNCW Security Policy 7.100.02)
+- Use a strong password - one that includes a combination of upper case, lower case, alphanumeric and special characters.
+See UNCW Security Policy 7.100.02 (PDF)

 - Change your password regularly.